yuwenchen95/yuwenchen95.github.io/_posts/Basics_of_convex_optimization/common_constraints_and_objectives.md

 What is convex optimization？common constraints and objectives
 ======

 Convex optimization is a powerful tool that has been used in many areas (which will be listed in future posts).
-Compared to nonconvex optimization, Any $p$th-order ($p \ge 1$) stationary point coincides with a global optimal solution, i.e. we can use any $p$th-order ($p \ge 1$) algorithm to solve a convex problem to global optimum.
+Compared to nonconvex optimization, Any $p$ th-order ($p \ge 1$) stationary point coincides with a global optimal solution, i.e. we can use any $p$ th-order ($p \ge 1$) algorithm to solve a convex problem to global optimum.

 Standard formulation
 ------